ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ### Pricing for shared processor pool in IBM {{site.data.keyword.powerSys_notm}} Private Cloud
 {: #pricing-spp-private-cloud}

 SPP provides the capability to manage CPU cores efficiently while offering pricing for memory and storage that is on par with {{site.data.keyword.powerSys_notm}}.
-In the IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) environment, there exists a minimum core-to-virtual core ratio of 1:20.
+In the {{site.data.keyword.on-prem-fname}} environment, there exists a minimum core-to-virtual core ratio of 1:20.
 This ratio stipulates the relationship between physical cores and virtual cores within the cloud infrastructure.

-Consequently, the calculation of operating system license charges follows a distinct methodology within the IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}) setup to accommodate this core-to-virtual core ratio efficiently.
+Consequently, the calculation of operating system license charges follows a distinct methodology within the {{site.data.keyword.on-prem-fname}} setup to accommodate this core-to-virtual core ratio efficiently.

-When you use SPP in IBM {{site.data.keyword.powerSys_notm}} ({{site.data.keyword.on-prem}}), you pay for the following items:
+When you use SPP in {{site.data.keyword.on-prem-fname}}, you pay for the following items:

 * The maximum capacity of the SPP reserved cores that use the shared capped part number.
 * The entitled capacity of the shared capped or uncapped part numbers when virtual server instance cores are deployed into the SPP.
 This amount is variable and depends on the entitled capacity.